 The essential elements of landing pages that convert

 A landing page is an independent web page created for a specific growth marketing campaign.
-Its main purpose is to persuade visitors to perform a particular action and convert them into leads.
+Its primary purpose is to persuade visitors to perform a particular action and convert them into leads.
 To create a landing page that converts at a high rate, it should have the following elements:

 Headlines are crucial for the initial landing page engagement.
 Visitors should be able to tell the value of offerings by viewing your headline, and that’s why a killer heading and subheadings are so important.

 Your headlines should immediately capture your target users’ attention and spark their interest to view the landing page further.
-Organizing your on-page content with subheadings is also crucial for readers who want to scan your page quickly to find what they’re looking for.
+Organizing your on-page content with subheadings is also crucial for readers who want to scan your page to find what they’re looking for.

 Developing a clear and relevant value proposition is the next thing you need to do to make your landing page impactful.
-Your unique selling proposition should be evident throughout the page, from the headline all the way to the ad copy and submit button.
+Your unique selling proposition should be evident throughout the page, from the headline to the ad copy and submit button.
 This way, users know what they are getting themselves into when they decide to engage your brand.